 - Try some of the over 120 available wines (Wined Bar) at the National Wine Centre and discover the process from grape to glass.

-- Enhance your historical understanding at Tandanya National Aboriginal Cultural Institute ( temporarily closed).
+- Enhance your historical understanding at Tandanya National Aboriginal Cultural Institute.

-- Brave the aerial obstacle course at Mega Adventure (Check here for discounts).
+- Brave the aerial obstacle course at Mega Adventure.
+Reserve your often discounted Mega Adventure here.

 Things to do near Adelaide

-If you prefer a tour to Hahndorf from Adelaide, check here for discounts.
+If you prefer a tour to Hahndorf from Adelaide, this tour visits Adelaide downtown, the National Wine Centre, as well as Hahndorf.

 The trip from Adelaide to Kangaroo Island is a 90-minute drive followed by a 40-minute ferry ride.
-Kangaroo Island was our first stop after landing at the Adelaide airport.
+Kangaroo Island was our first stop after landing at Adelaide Airport.
 We stayed for two full days, and I wouldn’t have wanted any less.

 It’s a big island with slow driving, mostly due to wildlife.
 We found ourselves stopping for all sorts of animals to cross the road (lizards, echidna, geese, kangaroo), but more often hopping out to get photos.